Interface-first layout Design system focus Figma-led example

 UI Designer CV Example

-Start with Olivia Brooks's ui designer structure, then replace the sample process, shipped work, and design outcomes with your own.
+Start with Olivia Brooks' structure, then replace the sample interface, system, and visual evidence with your own work.

 CV preview

-This printable preview shows how Olivia Brooks presents UI Designer experience in London, UK, leading with UI design, Visual design, and Figma and shipped work rather than generic creative claims.
+This printable preview shows how Olivia Brooks presents UI Designer experience in London, UK, with a clear balance of visual systems, component design, typography, and shipped interface evidence that hiring teams can scan quickly.

-Notice how the layout keeps UI design, Visual design, and Figma visible while still leaving space for Component Library Refresh and other supporting proof.
+Notice how the layout keeps visual hierarchy, component patterns, and accessibility visible while still leaving space for portfolio links and supporting proof.

 Why it works